 Costa Rica was the first country I visited in Latin America and the reason I fell in love with that part of the world.
 The people are kind, the scenery is gorgeous, and the wildlife is abundant.
-Although pricier than its neighboring countries, Costa Rica is a great introduction to this region of the world as it’s safe and has a well-established tourism industry.
+Although pricier than its neighbouring countries, Costa Rica is a great introduction to this region of the world as it’s safe and has a well-established tourism industry.
 If you’re backpacking of traveling through Costa Rica and looking for help planning the perfect Costa Rica itinerary, this post has you covered!

-This post will go over the best spots to visit in Costa Rica, things to do, places to stay, and tips for getting around.
+This Costa Rica travel guide will go over the best places to visit in Costa Rica, things to do, places to stay, and tips for getting around.
 I’ve also included sample one week, 10 days, and two week Costa Rica itineraries at the end of this post.

 Places to Visit on your Costa Rica Itinerary